Rising Above Chaotic Likelihoods: Chaotic Likelihood Function of Initial Conditions

 Given the observational noise distribution, one can add random draws from the inverse of the observational noise distribution to the observation to obtain candidate estimates of initial condition.
 Figure~\ref{fig:LLikZoom}a shows the relative log-likelihood of 1024 samples from inverse observational noise.
-No high likelihood states are identified in this way.
-To illustrate the impact of making much more precise observations, consider a case where $\tilde{x}_{0}$ is known to be within a region of radius only $\sigma/10$.
-Figure~\ref{fig:LLikZoom}b shows the RLLik of 1024 uniformly sampled states in the region around the Truth with $\sigma/10$ radius.
-Yet again, no high likelihood state are identified.
+No high likelihood states are identified in this way. {(The maximum likelihood value found was $\sim e^{-90}$.)} To illustrate the impact of making much more precise observations, consider a case where $\tilde{x}_{0}$ is known to be within a region of radius only $\sigma/10$.
+Figure~\ref{fig:LLikZoom}b shows the relative log-likelihood of 1024 uniformly sampled states in the region around Truth with $\sigma/10$ radius.
+Yet again, no high likelihood state are identified. {(The maximum likelihood value found increases to $\sim e^{-85}$.)}

-This difficulty here has nothing to do with the Likelihood approaches as there are high likelihood states other than Truth.
-One may demonstrate that such high likelihood states exist by sampling the points on a logarithmic spiral approaching the Truth (to machine precision)\footnote{In this experiments 1024 points are generated by $\tilde{x}_{0}+2^{-(10+\frac{60i}{1024})}\epsilon_{i}, i=1,2,...,1024$ where $\epsilon_{i}$ is random drawn from $U(0,1)$.}.
-Figure~\ref{fig:LLikBlue} shows that other than Truth there exist high likelihood states, i.e. some of the blue points.
-A smooth curve of the log-likelihood function is only observed within a radius of $\tilde{x}_{0}$ smaller than $\sim 10^{-7}$, see Figure~\ref{fig:LLikBlue}b.
+This difficulty here { is not a shortcoming of the likelihood framework,} as there are high likelihood states other than Truth.
+One may demonstrate that such high likelihood states exist by sampling the points on a logarithmic spiral approaching Truth (to machine precision)\footnote{In this experiments 1024 points are generated by $\tilde{x}_{0}+2^{-(10+\frac{60i}{1024})}\epsilon_{i}, i=1,2,...,1024$ where $\epsilon_{i}$ is random drawn from $U(0,1)$.}.
+Figure~\ref{fig:LLikBlue} {demonstrates} { that high likelihood states other than Truth {do }exist (i.e. some of the blue points).} A smooth curve of the log-likelihood function is only observed within a radius of $\tilde{x}_{0}$ smaller than $\sim 10^{-7}$, {(see Figure~\ref{fig:LLikBlue}b)}.